LUIVITON: Learned Universal Interoperable VIrtual Try-ON: Conclusion

 \section{Conclusion}

-In this paper, we presented LUIVITON, a fully automated virtual try-on framework capable of handling complex multilayer garments and fitting them to a wide range of models, including realistic humans, cartoon characters, and robots.
-Unlike traditional methods that either rely on manual intervention or are limited to parametric models and simple clothing, our automatic system generalizes to diverse body shapes and styles by leveraging SMPL as a proxy representation.
+In this paper, we introduced a fully automated virtual try-on framework that transfers complex, multilayer garments to a wide range of humanoid models, including realistic humans and stylized characters.
+By using SMPL as an intermediate proxy, our system generalizes beyond narrowly parameterized settings while avoiding manual intervention.

-In particular, we have shown that we can effectively split clothing-to-body fitting into two correspondence tasks—clothing-SMPL (part-ial‐to‐complete alignment) and body-SMPL (large shape/pose variation).
-We have identified unique challenges to both correspondence problems.
-For the SMPL-clothing correspondence, we are focusing on a partial-to-complete alignment task, while for the SMPL-body correspondence, the shape/pose variations are particularly challenging.
-While a diffusion model-based approach for appearance correspondence is highly effective for body-to-SMPL fitting, pre-trained foundation models fail at handling the complexity of clothing deformations and textures.
-A geometric learning-based correspondence prediction approach based on DiffusionNet, however, is effective for computing dense partial-to-complete correspondences between complex clothing models in near-rest pose and an SMPL model.

-We have further demonstrated key virtual try-on features using our LUIVITON framework for customizable garment sizing and material, making it practical for applications such as virtual try-on, gaming, and AR.
-We validated the robustness and versatility of our method across a wide range of body shapes, garment types, and poses, showing strong generalization to unseen clothing and characters without retraining.

-\paragraph{\textbf{Future Work}} Our current approach uses an intermediate SMPL representation for mapping clothing to bodies.
-Since our method is highly robust, we hope to explore the ability to build a massive dataset with highly diverse clothed subjects and train a model that can directly map from any clothing to arbitrary characters.
-Furthermore, we believe that our technique, combined with a large database, is a key building block for generative apparel digitization, design, and editing.